kvn219/smartcab/README.md

-# Training a Smartcab How to Drive with Reinforcement Learning
+# Training a Smartcab with Reinforcement Learning
 ## A Udacity Project

 ### Install